Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: TCG-based analysis of open quantum systems

+where the analytical expressions for $H_{\textrm{corr}}^{(2)}(t)$ and $D_{\textrm{corr}}(t)$ are given in Appendix C of the Supplementary Materials\cite{supplement} at leading order of system interactions.
+In special situations where the Markovian and secular approximations are invalid, one can also develop TCG-based effective models starting from Eq.(\ref{Eq: dRhodt_v1}) and Eq.(\ref{Eq: G(2)}).

 In the rest of this paper, all open quantum systems will be modeled using the approach presented in this section under the assumptions of weak system-bath couplings and sufficiently large coarse-graining time scale $\tau$, so that the dynamics of the reduced system density matrix $\overline{\rho}(t)$ can be described by a Markovian master equation in the form of Eq.(\ref{Eq: dRhodt_v2}) which is of second order in the system-bath coupling strengths $g_{\omega}$.
 However, we note that the derivation presented in this section can be straightforwardly generalized to obtain effective master equations at higher orders in $g_{\omega}$.
 In addition, even though we will see that some of the canonical Lindblad dissipators are exactly reproduced by the TCG-based analysis, we emphasize that they act on the coarse-grained density matrix $\overline{\rho}(t)$ rather than $\rho(t)$.

-In situations where there are fast internal dynamics of the system taking place over time scales comparable with or smaller than the bath correlation time scale, we expect the TCG-based approach to be phenomenologically more accurate than methods which simply assume the canonical Lindblad dissipators to act on the instantaneous system density matrix $\rho(t)$.
+In situations where there are fast internal dynamics of the system taking place over time scales comparable to or smaller than the bath correlation time scale, we expect the TCG-based approach to be phenomenologically more accurate than methods which simply assume the canonical Lindblad dissipators to act on the instantaneous system density matrix $\rho(t)$.
+We refer the interested reader to Appendix D of the Supplementary Materials~\cite{supplement} for an explicit example.